 Though there’s no such thing as a perfect headset, there’s a lot to like about this Evolve2 65 headset.
 For openers, it has a very modern, fresh look which is a nice upgrade compared to the previous Evolve models.

 But, good looks can only get you so far, so there needs to be more.
 Let’s look beyond its appearance and see what makes this a category best selection.

 The Jabra Evolve2 65 comes with a pre-paired USB Adapter, which some refer to as a “dongle”.
-Being that it’s pre-paired to the headset, that makes it super easy to fire up and use once the battery is charged.
+Being that it’s pre-paired to the headset, that makes it extremely easy to use once the battery is charged.

-Plug it in, wait a moment, and wah lah, you’re ready to go.
-If this headset didn’t have a USB Adapter available, it would rely on Bluetooth connectivity.
-And though that may be suitable for some, it isn’t for many.
-By this I mean the USB Adapter provides you with several benefits.
-Here’s what I mean:
+Plug it in, wait a moment, and you’re ready to go.
+If this headset didn’t have a USB Adapter available, it would have to connect via Bluetooth.
+And though connecting via Bluetooth gets the job done, connecting through a USB adapter is better.

 - You’ll get longer wireless range

 - And perhaps most importantly, you’ll have remote call answering capability.
 If you’re unfamiliar with this term, it simply means that you can walk away from your desk and still be able to take an incoming call.
 You can even end that call remotely too.
 If a headset doesn’t have a USB Dongle, you won’t be getting this feature, which is highly popular.